 Measure and Analyze

 To understand which of the above issues is plaguing your cluster, you must first understand what’s happening under the hood.
-Modern data clusters have a number of precious resources that operations team must keep a constant eye on.
+Modern data clusters have several precious resources that the operations team must constantly watch.
 These include Memory, CPU, NameNode.
-When monitoring these resources make sure to measure both the total available and consumed at any given time.
+When monitoring these resources, make sure to measure both the total available and consumed at any given time.

-Next, break down these resource charts by user, app, department, project to truly understand who is contributing how much to the total usage.
+Next, break down these resource charts by user, app, department, project to truly understand who contributes how much to the total usage.
 This kind of analytical exploration can help quickly reveal:

-Configuration settings at the cluster and app level dictate how much system resources each app gets.
+Configuration settings at the cluster and app level dictate how many system resources each app gets.
 For example, if we have a setting of 8GB containers at the master level, then each app will get 8GB containers whether they need it or not.
 Now imagine if most of your apps only needed 4GB containers.
-Well your system would show it’s at max capacity when it could actually be running twice as many apps.
+Well, your system would show it’s at max capacity when it could be running twice as many apps.

-Therefore its important to measure and understand each of these resource hogging factors for every app on the system and make sure that they are actually using and not abusing resources.
+Therefore it’s crucial to measure and understand each of these resource-hogging factors for every app on the system and ensure they are using and not abusing resources.

 Define queues and priority levels

-Your big data cluster must have a resource management tool built-in, for example YARN or Kubernetes.
+Your big data cluster must have a resource management tool built-in, for example, YARN or Kubernetes.
 These tools allow you to divide your cluster into queues.
-This feature can work really well if you want to separate production workloads from experiments or Spark from HBase or high priority users from low priority ones, etc. The trick though is to get the levels of these queues right.
+This feature can work well to separate production workloads from experiments or Spark from HBase or high priority users from low priority ones, etc. The trick, though, is to get the levels of these queues right.

 This is where “measure and analyze” techniques help again.
-You should analyze the usage of system resources by users, departments or any other tenant you see fit to determine the min, max, average that they usually demand.
-This will at the least get you some common sense levels for your queues.
+You should analyze the usage of system resources by users, departments, or any other tenant you see fit to determine the min, max, average that they usually demand.
+This will get you some common sense levels for your queues.

 However, queue levels may need to be adjusted dynamically for best results.
-For example, a mission critical app may need more resources if it processes 5x more data one day compared to the other.
-Therefore having a sense of seasonality is also important when allocating these levels.
-A heatmap of cluster usage (as shown below) will enable to get more precise about these allocations.
+For example, a mission-critical app may need more resources if it processes 5x more data one day compared to the other.
+Therefore having a sense of seasonality is also essential when allocating these levels.
+A heatmap of cluster usage (as shown below) will enable us to get more precise about these allocations.

 Even after you follow the steps above, your cluster will experience rogue usage from time to time.
-Rogue usage is defined as bad behavior on the cluster by an application or user.
-Such as hogging resources from a mission critical app, taking more CPU or memory than needed for timely execution, having a very long idle shell, etc. In a multi-tenant environment this type of behavior affects all users and ultimately reduces reliability of the overall platform.
+Rogue usage is defined as bad behavior on the cluster by an application or user, such as hogging resources from a mission-critical app, taking more CPU or memory than needed for timely execution, having a very long idle shell, etc. In a multi-tenant environment, this type of behavior affects all users and ultimately reduces the reliability of the overall platform.

-Therefore setting boundaries for acceptable behaviour is very important to keep your big data cluster humming.
+Therefore setting boundaries for acceptable behavior is very important to keep your big data cluster humming.
 A few examples of these are:

-Let us know if this was helpful or if you have topics that you would like us to address in future postings.
-Check back in for the next topic which will be on the topic of rogue applications.
+Let us know if this was helpful or topics you would like us to address in future postings.
+Then, check back in for the next issue, which will be on the subject of rogue applications.